IBM/cloud-pak/spec/security/psp/README.md

 # IBM Cloud Pak PodSecurityPolicy Definitions
 The IBM Cloud Pak specification defines several pre-defined Kubernetes PodSecurityPolicy definitions.
 These policies are pre-loaded on IBM Cloud platforms and are referenced by IBM Cloud Paks to describe their pod security requirements.

+When the PodSecurityPolicy definitions are not pre-loaded, use the instructions in this document to install and update them into your Kubernetes cluster.

-## Pod Security Policy Reference
+## PodSecurityPolicy Reference
-The following pod security policies are available on IBM Cloud:
+The following PodSecurityPolicies are available on IBM Cloud:

 - [`ibm-restricted-psp`](ibm-restricted-psp.yaml)

-  This policy is the most restrictive.
+  This policy is the most restrictive, forcing pods to declare their requirements, avoiding platform or cluster-specific configuration differences.
 - [`ibm-anyuid-psp`](ibm-anyuid-psp.yaml)

   This policy allows running pods as any user with any fsgroups / supplemental group ids and volumes (excludes hostPath).
 Select default docker capabilities and privilege escalation are allowed.
 No sysctls or host access are allowed.